Felony DWI Defense

 Pursuant to Section 708.102 of the Transportation Code, a surcharge of $1,000 a year will be applied to a person’s driver license for their first DWI in a 36-month period.
 The amount rises to $1,500 a year for a subsequent conviction within a 36-month period.
 The amount rises to $2,000 a year for three years if the blood alcohol concentration was a .15 or greater.

 If you are charged with a DWI Felony Repetition in Texas, you should expect the court will require you to have an interlock installed on any vehicle you operate while you are out on bond.
 You should also expect the judge to add a condition that says you shall not consume alcohol while you are on bond.

 A fine of up to $10,000 will be imposed for a DWI Felony Repetition charge in Texas.
 This is true for jail sentences and probated sentences.

-While the punishment range for a DWI Felony Repetition is very different from a first-time DWI, the burden of proof and elements other than the prior are the same as that of a DWI first.
+While the punishment range for a DWI Felony Repetition is very different from a first-time DWI, the burden of proof and elements other than the prior are the same as that of a first DWI.
 For more information on DWI investigations and prosecutions in Texas, don’t miss this article: DWIs in Texas.

 The criminal court judge may suspend your driver license for up to two years if you receive a jail sentence on a DWI Felony Repetition charge in Texas.

 Administratively, your license will be suspended for one-year if your driving record shows more than one DWI related contact during the last 10 years.